benresonance-star/Task-Checker/specification.md

   - **60fps Scrolling**: To maintain fluid performance with 100+ tasks, all complex derived data must be wrapped in `useMemo`.
   - **Re-render Optimization**: Components like `TaskItem` and `TaskInfoModal` must minimize internal state changes.
 High-frequency updates (like the 1s timer tick) are isolated into specialized leaf components to prevent global re-render cycles of heavy parent containers.
 - **Stable Interaction Policy**: All modal interactions are subject to a 20ms mount-stabilization delay before complex child components (like Tiptap) are permitted to mount, preventing thread-locking on low-powered mobile processors.
-- **Mobile Optimization**: Portrait-first responsive layout with compressed headers, reduced padding, and intelligently repositioned primary action buttons. **The "+ New Project/Template" button is positioned to the right of the section title on mobile for immediate access.** Export Checklist features are hidden on mobile to optimize screen real estate.
+- **Mobile Optimization**: Portrait-first responsive layout with compressed headers, reduced padding, and intelligently repositioned primary action buttons.
+  - **Navigation State**: The mobile hamburger menu icon displays a **large color-matched down-arrow indicator** when open, providing clear visual feedback of the active state.
+  - **Z-Index Resilience**: The global mobile header (`z-[150]`) and dropdown (`z-[160]`) remain persistently on top of all page-specific content headers during scroll.
   - **GPU Safety**: Resource-intensive CSS filters like `backdrop-blur` are automatically disabled on mobile modal surfaces to prevent GPU-induced browser tab crashes.
   - **Auto-Zoom Prevention**: Forces a `16px` font-size on all active inputs, textareas, and rich-text editors for mobile devices (`max-width: 768px`).
 This prevents iOS Safari from automatically zooming in during text entry, maintaining the application's intended framing.
   - **Hydration Orchestration**: Heavy rich-text editors utilize a platform-aware 400ms-500ms staggered hydration delay on mobile, ensuring animations remain smooth before the editor engine initializes.